SK SBD offers 3 programs to encompass the needs of varying abilities:

-Snowboarding instruction for athletes who have succeeded in the “Groms” program and have been recommended to move on, or if new to the program and meet a coach assessed standard.
+Snowboarding instruction for riders who have succeeded in the Groms program and have been recommended to move on, or if new to the program and meet a coach assessed standard.
 The skills needed for this program are: ability to be able to control speed and direction on most terrain, be able to change edges without difficulty, have control on both toe and heel edges, be able to ride on their snowboard on a flat base, and be comfortable on their snowboard with a dynamic range of motion.
 Previous freestyle skills and ability are not necessary.
-This is an intermediate to advanced freestyle program for snowboarders looking to progress in groups of similar ability athletes.
-Snowboarders will continue to work on overall riding skills and competency as well as individual specialization in jumps, rails, switch riding, as well as incorporating skills needed for speed events.
-Riders is the program for snowboarders that are looking to be comfortable hitting park features and have the passion to learn more.
-Athletes in this division can also be a part of the Riders Establishment and will have the opportunity to be selected to the SK SBD provincial team.
-Riders Club Coordinators will be responsible for notifying participants of program schedules, meeting places, and any updates or changes.
-The first day of lessons will begin in early December for a full day starting at 10am to noon and again at 1pm to 3pm and will run until mid March.
-Programs at Little Red and Optimist Hill may have a slightly different schedule to take advantage of the resorts being open on weeknights.
-Coaches may group athletes differently during the season depending on the athletes’ ability and interests.
-At the discretion of the coach, athletes may be moved to another Riders program in order to facilitate development more beneficial to the athlete.
+This is an intermediate to advanced freestyle program for riders looking to progress in groups of similar ability athletes.

-Riders Snowboard Club is proud of our mature coaching staff that love to ride and coach!
-Our hiring process includes unanimous approval by the coaching and volunteer staff for each time we bring someone new on.
+Our programs are proudly led by our mature coaching staff that love to ride and coach!
+Our hiring process includes unanimous approval by the coaching and volunteer staff for each program.
 All coaching staff are professionally trained and active members through the Canadian Snowboard Coaching program (CSCP) and the National Coaching Certification Program (NCCP).
 All coaches recognize the Canadian Coaching Code of Ethics as the foundation for their programs.